-Criterion 5.2.
-The Organisation shall normally harvest products and services from the management unit at or below a level which can be permanently sustained.
-(C5.6 P&C V4)
+5.2 The Organisation shall normally harvest products and services from the management unit at or below a level which can be permanently sustained.

-Indicator 5.2.1 Timber harvesting volumes are based on an analysis of current Best Available Information on growth and yield; inventory of the Forest; mortality rates; and maintenance of ecosystem functions.
+- 5.2.1 Timber harvesting volumes are based on an analysis of current Best Available Information on growth and yield; inventory of the forest; mortality rates; and maintenance of ecosystem functions. - 5.2.2 Large and medium Based on the timber harvesting level analysis, a maximum allowable annual cut for timber is determined that does not exceed the harvest level that can be permanently sustained including by ensuring that harvest rates do not exceed inter-rotational growth.